jagadishb1409/pythontutorials/017-Argparse/readme.md

 print(args.num1 + args.num2)
 ````

-In this example, we first import the argparse module.
+In this example, we first import the 'argparse' module.
 We then create an instance of the ArgumentParser class and provide a brief description of the program.

-We then add two positional arguments, num1 and num2, using the add_argument method.
+We then add two positional arguments, 'num1' and 'num2', using the 'add_argument' method.
 We specify that these arguments are integers and provide a brief help message.

 Finally, we call the parse_args method of the ArgumentParser instance to parse the arguments passed on the command line.
-We can then access the values of the num1 and num2 arguments using the args object returned by parse_args.
+We can then access the values of the 'num1' and 'num2' arguments using the args object returned by parse_args.

 To run this program, we would execute it from the command line like this: